 AAI also has extensive experience in performing Environmental Due Diligence reports for Small Business Administration (SBA) loans for a variety of properties, including: gas stations, retail centers, commercial properties and industrial properties.
 AAI includes the reliance letter required by the SBA for free.
 The SBA's Standard Operating Procedures (SOP 50-10(5)) for 7A and 504 loans that went into effect in August of 2008 are essential for approval of your loan application.
 These procedures have specific standards that must be adhered to for certain industries with potential for environmental liabilities.
-AAI Environmental will make sure your due diligence reports adhere to these requirements.
-Otherwise, your loan could be rejected.
 When applying for a commercial mortgage, hiring a consultant with experience in conducting these environmental reports is important for your new or existing business venture.

-AAI has extensive experience in conducting Phase 1 Environmental Site Assessments on service stations, dry cleaners, industrial properties, retail centers, auto repair facilities, agricultural properties, office buildings and residential properties throughout the United States.
+AAI has extensive experience in conducting due diligence reports on service stations, dry cleaners, industrial properties, retail centers, auto repair facilities, agricultural properties, office buildings and residential properties throughout the United States.
 We bring a vast amount of project experience in conducting environmental assessments.
 This experience is invaluable for making the correct evaluation of potential issues on properties.
 Good judgment comes with experience.

-Lender-approved and trusted, AAI Environmental Corporation's Phase 1 Environmental Site Assessment reports have been universally-accepted in every state in the union.
+Lender-approved and trusted, AAI Environmental Corporation's Phase 1 reports have been universally-accepted in every state in the union.
 Fast, accurate, economical and fully-insured reports are certified by an EPA-compliant "Environmental Professional."

 Phase 1 Environmental consulting, as well as, Phase 2 and 3 Environmental Site Assessments.